Implementation Guide

 Product

 Our API supports a wide range of product configuration types used by different suppliers, covering everything from simple date-based tickets to complex time-slotted or bundled offerings.
-These configurations ensure a flexible and accurate booking experience ().
+These configurations ensure a flexible and accurate booking experience (reference).

 Certification Cases and Test Products